Error Handling Guide

 | 422 | Unprocessable Entity | Request validation failed | Invalid email format, domain doesn't exist |

-| 429 | Too Many Requests | Rate limit exceeded | Too many requests in time window |
+| 429 | Too Many Requests | Rate limit or credit quota exceeded | Above your plan's requests per second, or monthly credits used up |

 Server Error Codes (5xx)